If you are looking for the best (and most efficient) wildlife viewing in Alaska, go by small ship cruise.

 Southeast Alaska and the Inside Passage are a hotbed of bear viewing.
 Pack Creek on Admiralty Island and Glacier Bay National Park are top locations for brown bears.
 They can also be spotted along the shores of the ABC Islands (Admiralty, Baranof & Chichagof Islands) which are on the route of most small ship cruises in the region.
 For spotting brown bears in the Inside Passage, choose an itinerary during peak brown bear season (June-August).

-For a Alaska wildlife cruise that’s solely focused on brown bear viewing we recommend the Alaska Grizzly Encounter: Kodiak to Katmai.
-The homebase is the no-frills 8-guest Ursus, but she enables the most up close and personal as you’ll ever safely get with wild bears.
+For a Alaska wildlife cruise that’s solely focused on brown bear viewing, we recommend the Alaska’s Grizzly Ship: Kodiak to Katmai.
+The homebase is the 8-guest Ursus, she’s a no-frills vessel, but the luxury lies in her program that’s designed for up-close encounters wild bears.
 Along side bear experts you will seek out coastal grizzlies in Katmai National Park on foot often witnessing them just feet away.
-Learn more about this trip and see the incredible action in this AdventureSmith-written Great Alaskan Grizzly Encounter Review.
+Learn more about this trip and see the incredible action in this AdventureSmith-written Alaska’s Grizzly Ship cruise review.

 SEE ALASKA’S BROWN BEARS